Jgochey/simply-books-official/project-docs/CHECKLIST.md

     - [ ? ] Document API responses and any errors to reference during development.

 1. **State Management**
-    - [ ] Use `useState` for managing form inputs and component state.
+    - [ X ] Use `useState` for managing form inputs and component state.
-    - [ ] Ensure state is updated properly when forms are filled or events occur.
+    - [ X ] Ensure state is updated properly when forms are filled or events occur.
-    - [ ] Manage global or shared state using Context API or props drilling.
+    - [ ? ] Manage global or shared state using Context API or props drilling.

 1. **One-to-Many Relationship with Dynamic Select Menu**
-    - [ ] Set up a **one-to-many relationship** between entities (e.g., an author can have many books).
+    - [ X ] Set up a **one-to-many relationship** between entities (e.g., an author can have many books).
     - [ X ] Create a form with a select menu that is dynamically populated with related options (e.g., select an author when adding/editing a book).
     - [ X ] Fetch and display the list of available options from Firebase in the select menu.
     - [ X ] Ensure the relationship is correctly reflected in the database (e.g., storing the book with its associated author ID).